reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_05.md

 ## Review

-In this exercise, you've learned how to use Spark to work with data in Microsoft Fabric.
+In this exercise, the completion of these tasks involved the creation of a pipeline  for orchestrating data workflows.
+A notebook was created to execute specific tasks within the pipeline.
+Furthermore, the pipeline was modified and monitored  to ensure adaptability and to track its performance over time.
+The tasks collectively contributed to the development and management of an effective data processing infrastructure.

 ## Proceed to next exercise